momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 `$basetexture` will be the Base Colour texture.
 `$mraotexture` will be the MRAO texture.
 `$bumpmap` will be for the Normal texture.
-`$emissive` will be for any glowing sections of the model.
+`$emissiontexture` will be for any glowing sections of the model.

 {:.notice--danger}
 The Emissive texture is a colour texture, not a mask.